Diane Zamora: The trial

+due to the prominence of the case.

 Incarceration

 Mountain View Unit, Gatesville, Texas, where Zamora was imprisoned.

 Zamora was transferred from a jail in Fort Worth, Texas to the Texas Department of Criminal Justice.
 She was initially held in a state prison diagnostic unit in Gatesville, Texas in February 1998, then held at the Murray Unit, also in Gatesville.
 At one point she was held in protective custody at Mountain View Unit in Gatesville, but she was later moved to the general prison population in the William P. Hobby Unit near Marlin.
 As of 2022 she is back in protective custody in the Lane Murray Unit.
 Zamora, opposed to her placement, filed a civil rights complaint with the 5th U.S. Circuit Court of Appeals, but the complaint was dismissed.

 Graham was held at the Ellis Unit near Huntsville after the trial.
 In 2016 he was held at the Darrington Unit near Rosharon.
 As of 2018 he is held at the Allred Unit in Wichita Falls.
 He is currently enrolled at the Southwest Baptist Theological Seminary's inmate seminary in order to become a pastor behind bars.
 In 2008, Graham said that his confession to the police was correct and expressed remorse for killing Jones.
 He also said that if he had it to do over again he would have pleaded guilty to murder.